Proven Strategies to Inhibit Mold Growth on Pallets

 Prevention is the Best Treatment

 Once pallet users have purchased new pallets, they benefit from taking care not to expose them to any unfavorable conditions.
-As mentioned above, treatments are effective for only a limited period, so everyone who uses the pallets needs to be aware of how to treat it to best effect.
+As mentioned above, treatments are effective for only a limited period, so everyone who uses the pallets needs to mindful of keeping wood pallets dry.

 Mold Prevention.
 National Wood Pallet & Container Association.
 2015.